Greek Muslims: Taxation

-Dhimmi were subject to the heavy jizya tax, which was about 20%, versus the Muslim zakat, which was about 3%.
-Other major taxes were the Defter and İspençe and the more severe haraç, whereby a document was issued which stated that "the holder of this certificate is able to keep his head on the shoulders since he paid the Χαράτσι tax for this year..."
+Dhimmi were subject to the heavier tax, jizya, versus the Muslim zakat.
+Other major taxes were the Defter and İspençe and the more severe Haraç, whereby a document was issued which stated that "the holder of this certificate is able to keep his head on the shoulders since he paid the Haraç tax for this year..."
 All these taxes were waived if the person converted to Islam.

 Devşirme

-Non-Muslims were also subjected to practices like devşirme (blood tax), in which the Ottomans took Christian boys from their families and later converted them to Islam with the aim of selecting and training the ablest of them for leading positions in Ottoman society.
-Greeks were the majority that fed the devshirme system.
-Devshirme was not, however, the only means of conversion of Greek Christians.
+Greek non-Muslims were also subjected to practices like Devşirme (blood tax), in which the Ottomans took Christian boys from their families and later converted them to Islam with the aim of selecting and training the ablest of them for leading positions in Ottoman society.
+Devşirme was not, however, the only means of conversion of Greek Christians.
 Many male and female orphans voluntarily converted to Islam in order to be adopted or to serve near Turkish families.

 Legal system

 Another benefit converts received was better legal protection.
-The Ottoman Empire had two separate court systems, the Islamic court and the non-Islamic court, with the decisions of the former superseding those of the latter.
+The Ottoman Empire had two separate court systems, Islamic and non-Islamic, with the decisions of the former superseding those of the latter.
 Because non-Muslims were forbidden in the Islamic court, they could not defend their cases and were doomed to lose every time.